Mo0nrocket/webstarter-gulp/readme.md

 * **Gulp-template-html:** For very basic templating to not repeat all our code.

 ###Setup and install
+* Install NodeJS: To install `NodeJS` visit: https://nodejs.org/en/download/
 * Clone the project from into your working directory: https://github.com/Mo0nrocket/webstarter-gulp.git
-* Install the rest of the `Gulp` plugins as dev dependencies.
+* Install the rest of the `Gulp` plugins as dev dependencies using npm.
 ```sh
 npm i --save-dev gulp-imagemin
 npm i --save-dev gulp-uglify-es